 The USCSS Prometheus voyage to moon LV-223 begins in 2091, and the crew arrive in 2093.
 During this time in the Alien universe, Ellen Ripley is born in 2092.

-The original classic sits neatly in the middle of the chronology of the story so far.
+The original classic, #Alien, sits neatly in the middle of the chronology of the story so far.
 During 2122, Spaceship Nostromo is returning to Earth, with Ellen Ripley aboard, before it is interrupted by the distress signal that triggers the events of the movie.